orchestra-code/spyglasses-wordpress/readme.txt

 == Description ==

 Spyglasses provides advanced detection for AI agents, bots, and AI referrer traffic that interacts with your WordPress site.
-With the increasing use of AI browsing assistants and AI content tools, it's becoming more important to understand how these technologies interact with your content.

 ### Key Features